|Nutrition Facts (per serving)|

 Make the Crust

-- Make sure all ingredients are room temperature (70°F or 21°C) before beginning.
+Make sure all ingredients are room temperature (70 F/21 C) before beginning.
 Warm the milk slightly and dissolve the yeast in the milk.
-Pour into a medium size mixing bowl.
+Pour into a medium-size mixing bowl.
 Add butter, eggs, wine, oil, and salt.
 Mix using a hand mixer on low speed.
 Gradually add the flour to the bowl, mixing by hand until it forms a doughy consistency.
 Using your hands, knead it briefly until it forms a ball.
-Cover the bowl with a towel and leave in a warm spot while you make the filling (about 30 minutes.)
+Cover the bowl with a towel and leave in a warm spot while you make the filling (about 30 minutes).

 Make the Filling

-- Peel and finely chop the onion.
-De-stem and de-seed pepper.
+Peel and finely chop the onion.
+De-stem and de-seed the pepper.
 Slice into strips.
-Pour the olive oil into a large heavy-bottom frying pan and heat on medium.
+Pour the olive oil into a large heavy-bottomed frying pan and heat on medium.
 When the oil is hot, add the pepper and onion and sauté until onion is translucent.
 Be sure to continue stirring to cook the onions on all sides and ensure that they do not burn.
 Stir in the crushed tomatoes.
-Simmer this sofrito for 20 minutes or so.
+Simmer this sofrito for about 20 minutes.

-- While the sofrito cooks, open the tuna cans and drain tuna thoroughly, squeezing the liquid that the tuna is packed in.
+While the sofrito cooks, open the tuna cans and drain tuna thoroughly, squeezing out all the liquid.
 In a mixing bowl, flake tuna into pieces with a fork.
 Add to the sofrito and mix to make a moist filling.
 Salt to taste.
 Remove from the stove and allow to cool.

 Assemble the Empanada

-- Divide the dough into two pieces.
+Divide the dough into 2 pieces.
 Cover cutting board with a small amount of flour to prevent dough from sticking.
 Roll out half of the dough onto a cutting board, slightly larger than the baking dish.
 Line the dish with the dough, pressing into the corners.

-- Bake in oven on center rack for 30-45 minutes, or until crust is golden.
+Bake in oven on center rack for 30 to 45 minutes, or until crust is golden.